Materials-Consortia/OPTIMADE/optimade.rst

 For example, when the field is :property:`cartesian_site_positions` the metadata field would be :field:`cartesian_site_positions_meta`.

 This metadata field consists of a dictionary which MAY contain database specific fields.
+Fields in this metadata MAY also have a metadata field.
 If an implementation supports the metadata field, it SHOULD return the metadata field whenever the property to which the metadata field belongs is returned.

 Example: